binerogroup/documentation/networking/site-to-site-vpn/index.rst

 Site-to-site VPN
 ================

-A site-to-site VPN is a tunnel that connects two (or more) sites.
+A site-to-site VPN is a tunnel that connects two, or more, sites.

-A site can, in turn, consist of several :doc:`subnets <../subnet/index>` that all route over the tunnel but the standard use case is a single subnet on each side that send its traffic to the other site through the tunnel whereby the traffic is encrypted so it cannot be read by someone in transit.
+A site can consist of one or more :doc:`subnets <../subnet/index>` that all route over the tunnel but the standard use case is a single subnet on each side that send its traffic to the other site through the tunnel where the encrypted traffic provides security from third parties being able to read the traffic in-transit.

-In Binero cloud you are able to provision site-to-site VPNs using the `IPsec protocol <https://en.wikipedia.org/wiki/IPsec>`__.
+In Binero cloud you are able to provision site-to-site VPNs by using the `IPsec protocol <https://en.wikipedia.org/wiki/IPsec>`__.

-In short, this protocol consists of two phases, the first negotiates encryption for itself (phase 1) and sets up a tunnel that can in turn be used for negotiating a second phase (phase 2) for sending packets with an agreed upon encryption.
+This protocol consists of two phases, the first negotiates encryption for itself (phase 1) and sets up a tunnel that then kicks off the negotiation for the second phase (phase 2) that is for the agreed encryption of the traffic send over the tunnel.

 Routing is inherent in IPsec as traffic flows between subnets.
-Because of this, tunnels (phase 2 flows) are always defined as a single source- and destination-network.
-These flows can however be multiplied if several networks need access to each other.
+Because of this, tunnels (phase 2 flows) are always defined as a single source and destination network.
+There can be many different flows as they define traffic flow between one or more subnets.

-The VPN service will come with its own management interface (web based) that enables you to manage change security settings, add or remove flows, etc.
+The VPN service will come with its own management interface (web based) that enables you to manage change security settings, add or remove flows, and so on.

-Complete documentation of all the features our VPN solution provides is out of scope for our support pages but more information is available on https://www.pfsense.org/get-involved/ as well as the web in general.
+Complete documentation of all the features our VPN solution provides is out of scope for our support pages but more information is available on https://www.pfsense.org/get-involved/ and the web in general.

 Please see the subsections of this section for the most common information relating to the service.
 Our support staff can also help you out.

 To create a VPN-tunnel between sites, first read through our :doc:`prerequisites` and then follow our :doc:`setting-up` guide.

-Once that is done, we provide general guidelines for :doc:`setting up the remote end <configure-remote>` of the tunnel.
+Once done, we provide general guidelines for :doc:`setting up the remote end <configure-remote>` of the tunnel.

 ..  seealso::